 I have a BSc (Hons) in Psychology with French, an MSc in Drug Use and Addiction and my main interest is the role of the family in the recovery of substance users.

-Tony Murphy – Family Worker and Counsellor
+Tony Murphy – Family Worker, Grandparents Worker and Counsellor

-As a new member of the Footsteps team and having been aware for many years of Footsteps role in supporting families, I am delighted to be working for Footsteps in St Helens.
+As a member of the Footsteps team and having been aware for many years of Footsteps role in supporting families, I am delighted to be working for Footsteps in St Helens.
 I am only too aware of the many difficulties facing families who are affected by someone else’s substance misuse and I am passionate about offering the kind of support that enables people to have more choice and control over their lives.

 I am a qualified Person-Centred Counsellor.